ShinChven/clash-config/README.md

 # Clash Config

 > - Clash config generator.
-> - Proxies and rules are separated into different files.
+> - Proxies and rules are separated into different files, the program will merge them into a single file after you edited them.
+> - Config multiple proxies and rules is now an easy thing.
 > - Run `clash-config` to generate clash configuration file.

 ```text